relaxtakenotes/goodbyedpi-openvpn/README.md

-GoodbyeDPI — Deep Packet Inspection circumvention utility

-With openvpn detection merged from the respective branch to the main one
+GoodbyeDPI — Deep Packet Inspection circumvention utility, with openvpn packet detection merged from the respective branch to the main one
 =========================

 This software designed to bypass Deep Packet Inspection systems found in many Internet Service Providers which block access to certain websites.